CameronFraser/sdcnd-1-lane-detection/writeup/writeup.md

 4. Mask out region of image based on knowledge of camera position
 5. Apply a Hough line transform to the masked out image
 6. Fit a line to the left and right lane line segments
-7. Add the Hough line image to the original image
+7. Add the fitted lines to the original image

 Here is the image we are starting with: